Categories

 Hill Country Authors

-Hill Country Authors – Reinvention at 84: Margie Seaman on Writing
+Hill Country Authors Podcast: Reinvention at 84: Margie Seaman on Writing

-Welcome to a new season of award-winning Hill Country Authors Podcast, sponsored by Stoney Creek Publishing.
-In this podcast, Hill Country resident Tom Fox visits with authors who live in and write up the Texas Hill Country.
-Host Tom Fox welcomes author Margie Seaman about reinvention, resilience, and her writing career that began at age 84 after a 40-year marketing and training career at Foley’s Department Stores starting in 1968.
+Welcome to a new season of the award-winning Hill Country Authors Podcast, sponsored by Stoney Creek Publishing.
+In this podcast, Hill Country resident Tom Fox visits with authors who live in and write about the Texas Hill Country.
+Host Tom Fox welcomes author Margie Seaman to discuss reinvention, resilience, and her writing career that began at age 84 after a 40-year marketing and training career at Foley’s Department Stores, starting in 1968.

-Seaman discusses her romance novel series, including Someday Belongs to Us and Someday Is Our Horizon, a “book within a book” featuring a 72-year-old writer protagonist and an 18th-century pirate storyline alongside a Panama Canal cruise narrative, emphasizing researched historical facts and humor while keeping content family-appropriate.
+Margie discusses her romance novel series, including Someday Belongs to Us and Someday Is Our Horizon, a “book within a book” featuring a 72-year-old writer protagonist and an 18th-century pirate storyline, set against a Panama Canal cruise narrative, emphasizing researched historical facts and humor while keeping the content family-appropriate.
 She describes overcoming fear through age-based confidence, her nocturnal, movie-like writing process, and her commitment to continuous learning and technology, including AI as a tool without emotion or “soul.”
-She reflects on Foley’s cultural and civic impact in Houston, retail changes after mergers, and her collaboration with publisher Lauren Steffy at Stoney Creek Publishing.
-Seaman also previews a forthcoming AI-themed novel and shares where to find her work online.
+She reflects on Foley’s cultural and civic impact in Houston, retail changes after mergers, and her collaboration with publisher Loren Steffy at Stoney Creek Publishing.
+Margie also previews a forthcoming AI-themed novel and shares where to find her work online.

 • Starting to Write at 84